approov/quickstart-cloudflare_approov-worker/workers/approov-token-binding/README.md

 This quickstart is for developers familiar with Cloudflare who are looking for a quick intro into how they can add [Approov](https://approov.io) into an existing project.
 Therefore this will guide you through the necessary steps for adding Approov to an existing site being routed through Cloudflare.

 We strongly advise you to try first this quickstart in a staging environment, and just follow it in a production environment when you understand how Approov works within your Cloudflare deployment.
-So after you finish testing the Approov integration in your staging environment, just replace all occurrences of `staging` with `production` to deploy the Approov Cloudflare worker into your CLoudflare production infrastructure in order to protect your API with Approov.
+So after you finish testing the Approov integration in your staging environment, just replace all occurrences of `staging` with `production` to deploy the Approov Cloudflare worker into your Cloudflare production infrastructure in order to protect your API with Approov.

 ## Why?